renalmri-org/website.github.io/_pages/events_pamplona2025.md

 * Results
 “Report the data, analyses and/or outcomes”

-* Discussion
-“How do you interpret the results?”

 * Conclusion
 “What is the relevance to clinical practice or future research?”